Mixbook/browser_unittest.dart/README.md

 }
 ```

 Run the tests with Hop from your project's root directory.
+By default, this will look for a test file inside your project's directory at `test/test.html`.

 ```
 $ dart tool/hop_runner.dart test